Partially implicit Runge-Kutta methods for wave-like equations: Introduction

 The manuscript is organized as follows.
-In Sect.~\ref{sect:eq-req} the structure of the system of equations and the requirements for the numerical scheme are described.
-In Sect.~\ref{sect:met-stab}, partially implicit RK (PIRK) methods, from first to third order, are derived; some comments concerning the derived PIRK methods and some available IMEX ones are mentioned.
-Numerical experiments are shown in Sect.~\ref{sect:num}, where PIRK methods are used to evolve in time a wave equation in spherical coordinates.
+In Sect.~\ref{sect:eq-req} we introduce the definition of {\it system of wave-like equations}.
+The structure of the PIRK methods, applied to this kind of equations is described in Sect.~\ref{sec:pirk}.
+In Sect.~\ref{sect:met-stab} we derive the PIRK methods up to fourth-order by analysing their stability properties.
+In Sects.~\ref{sect:num:ode} to \ref{sect:num:nl} we present numerical applications of the PIRK methods showing their stability and convergence properties.
 Conclusions are drawn in Sect.~\ref{sect:con}.